davinci07/evergreen/Github/Setup.md

 2. Open the Installation Wizard and install into the appropriate folder (usually its the `C:\Program Files\GitHub CLI\` folder)

 3. Verify that it works on your machine by running `gh`.
-Then if its working, run `gh auth login` to login into your account for easier utility when cloming repositories.
+Then if its working, run `gh auth login` to login into your account for easier utility when cloning repositories.

 Mac OS